Survey Report: Cell Phone Battery Statistics

 November 29, 2015 | By The Veloxity Team |

-Today we live in a society where people are dependent on their cell phones.
+Today we live in a society where people are dependent on their cell phones and other devices.
 Our cell phones are our alarm clock, our GPS, our news source, and keep us connected all day everyday.

 It has become the main way we communicate, and with the development of newer software, cell phones can make other aspects of our lives just as easy.